hangle/Notecard/documents/DesignNotes/AddCardSet.md

 <p>The 'waitOverDoButton(...)' test whether the user activated the <br />
 'Next' or the '+Add' button.
 In the case of the '+Add' button, <br />
-the 'doButtonCardSet' function is invoked.     </p>
+the 'doAddCardSet' function is invoked.     </p>

 <pre><code>    ...
-    val button= cs.getButtonCardSet
+    val button= cs.getAddCardSet
     val buttonCardSet= button.asInstanceOf[CardSet]
     reset(buttonCardSet)        // Linker trait
     while(iterate) {        // Linker trait